P102 (E) Rev. 16

 - try to get an increase in support payments.

-A recipient can also deduct, on line 232 of their income tax and benefit return, legal fees paid to try to make child support payments non taxable.
+A recipient can also deduct, on line 232 of their return, legal and accounting fees incurred to try to make child support payments non-taxable.

-A recipient cannot claim legal fees incurred to:
+A recipient cannot claim legal and accounting fees incurred to:

 - get a separation or divorce; or

 Legal and accounting fees paid to collect a lump-sum payment, which does not qualify as a support payment are not deductible.

 Have you transferred the rights to your support payments?

 You may assign or transfer your rights to your support payments to your provincial government, in order to receive social assistance.
 If you have transferred your rights to your support payments, report the total amounts you received on line 156 (and any taxable part on line 128).
 These amounts are not included in box 11 of Form T5007, Statement of Benefits.

 When you file your return, do not include your receipts or cancelled cheques, or your court order or written agreement.
 Keep them in case we ask to see them.